learn-co-curriculum/tf-using-nitrous-io/README.md

 ![public-key](https://s3.amazonaws.com/after-school-assets/copy-public-key.png)

-+ Head to your github settings.
++ Head to GitHub, and click on your settings (the gear icon).
 Click 'SSH keys', and then 'Add SSH key'.
 Give your key a title (like 'nitrous'), and paste in the copied ssh key string.
 Save.

 ### Install your first Gem